Ganesan Srinivasan

-Ganesan Srinivasan (born 1942) is an Indian physicist specializing in the field of condensed matter physics and astrophysics.
+Ganesan Srinivasan (born 1942) is an Indian physicist specializing in the fields of condensed matter physics, astrophysics and statistical physics.
 He is a visiting professor of the Indian Institute of Astrophysics and a former research scientist in the Raman Research Institute.
+He is also a current member of the High Energy Phenomena and Fundamental Physics and the Galaxies and Cosmology Divisions of the IAU.

 Biography

 Srinivasan was born in Madurai, Tamil Nadu, in 1942.
 He finished his bachelor's degree from Nagpur University in 1962 and the master's degree from University of Madras in 1964.
 He completed his PhD from University of Chicago in 1970 under the supervision of Morrel H. Cohen.
 After working in various research institutes including Cavendish Laboratory at the University of Cambridge, he finally settled into the Raman Research Institute in 1976, until his retirement in 2004.